-The Christmas Eve crash occurred on the flight bound from Detroit to Eric, Bradford and Harrisburg, Pa., and then to Washington.
+The Christmas Eve crash The earlier tragedy occurred occurred on the flight bound from Detroit to Eric, Bradford and Harrisburg, Pa., and then to Washington.

-Ten experts from the National Transportation Safety Board, the same men who investigated the earlier wreckage, were being sent from Washington to this northwestern Pennsylvania community.
-A spokesman said the team was chosen because the crash was "so similar to the first one, and also because it was in accumulated, forcing rescue the same general area and the
+Ten experts from the National Transportation Safety Board, mountain terrain about 31/2 miles the same men who investigated the earlier wreckage, were being The latest crash occurred sent from Washington to this during fair weather but with northwestern Pennsylvania three inches of snow on the community.
+A spokesman said ground.
+The Christmas Eve the team was chosen because the tragedy came as snow was falling crash was "so similar to the first and seven to eight inches already one, and also because it was in accumulated, forcing rescue the same general area and the